Apple versus Epic Games 'Fortnite' App Store saga — the story so far

 On August 17, Apple made an offensive move against Epic, which was revealed to the public by Epic over Twitter.
 Epic alleged that Apple had informed Epic it would be terminating all developer accounts and cutting Epic off from iOS and Mac development tools on August 28.

 Naturally, Epic filed a request for a temporary restraining order to prevent Apple from taking "any adverse action against it."
-This also included a request for the court to prevent Apple from "removing, de-listing, refusing to list or otherwise making unavailable the app Fortnite, including any update thereof, from the App Store on the basis that Fortnite offers in-app payment processing through means other than Apple's IAP or on any pretextual basis."
+The filing also included a request for the court to prevent Apple from "removing, de-listing, refusing to list or otherwise making unavailable the app Fortnite, including any update thereof, from the App Store on the basis that Fortnite offers in-app payment processing through means other than Apple's IAP or on any pretextual basis."

 The court filing published by Epic includes the letter sent by Apple to the company, which noted "several violations of the Apple Developer Program License Agreement" by Epic, and that access would be terminated unless the violations were dealt with within 14 days.

-The lawsuit declared "Apple is attacking Epic's entire business in unrelated areas."
+The lawsuit declared, "Apple is attacking Epic's entire business in unrelated areas."

 Sweeney before and after the takedown

-Epic Games CEO Tim Sweeney has been a public critic of the App Store and its fees structure.
+Epic Games CEO Tim Sweeney has been a public critic of the App Store and its fee structure.
 In an interview in July, Sweeney outlined his insistence that Apple and Google stunt innovation with their respective app store policies.

 In the case of Apple, Sweeney called the App Store an "absolute monopoly," and that Apple "has locked down and crippled the ecosystem by inventing an absolute monopoly on the distribution of software, on the monetization of software."
-At the time, Sweeney added that if developers were able to take their own payments instead of paying the "30% tax," the savings could be passed on "to all our consumers and players would get a better deal on items, and you'd have economic competition."
+At the time, Sweeney added that if developers were able to take their payments instead of paying the "30% tax," the savings could be passed on "to all our consumers and players would get a better deal on items, and you'd have economic competition."

 Sweeney has railed against the transaction fee for quite some time, with comments from 2017 declaring the models "pretty unfair" and that companies like Apple are "pocketing a huge amount of profit from your order - and they aren't really doing much to help [developers] anymore."